refinedev/refine/documentation/docs/api-reference/mui/components/auth-page.md

 ### ForgotPassword

 The `forgotPassword` type is a page that allows users to reset their passwords.
-You can use this page to reset your password.

 ```tsx hideCode live url=http://localhost:3000/forgot-password previewHeight=600px
 setInitialRoutes(["/forgot-password"]);